FedSPD: A Soft-clustering Approach for Personalized Decentralized Federated Learning: Simulation Details and Additional Simulations

 \subsubsection{CIFAR-10 \& CIFAR-100 Data}

-The dataset was divided into even and odd labels \new{by its number of label marked in the dataset} , and half of the data was randomly selected to undergo a 90-degree rotation.
+The dataset was divided into even and odd labels \new{by its number of label marked in the dataset}, and half of the data was randomly selected to undergo a 90-degree rotation.
 This process potentially created four different data distributions (rotated even, un-rotated even, rotated odd, un-rotated odd).
 Each client received an equal amount of data, but the proportion of odd-labeled and even-labeled data was randomly assigned, ranging uniformly at random from 10\% to 90\%.
 The number of clients was set to $N = 25$ for comparison with the baselines.
 A CNN model with four convolutional layers was used.
 The first two layers had a kernel size and padding of 5 and 2, respectively, while the last two layers had a kernel size and padding of 3 and 1, respectively.
 Each convolutional layer was followed by batch normalization.
 After the second and fourth convolutional layers, max-pooling with a kernel size of 2 and a dropout layer were applied.
 Following the convolutional layers, two fully connected layers with dropout and batch normalization were used, containing 1024 and 512 hidden neurons, respectively.
 The activation function was ReLU \new{on each layer.} All clients used SGD as the optimizer.
 The number of local epochs was set to 5, with the initial step doubling the local epochs.
 The initial learning rate was set to 5e-2, with a decay factor of 0.85.
 Training was conducted for 150 global epochs.
+Regarding network topology, unless otherwise specified, ER Random Graph with connecting probability $p=0.20$ and total number of clients $N=25$ were used in the experiments.
+The results in the table are averaged over two independent runs, except for FedSoft, which was only run once due to its extensive runtime.
+The results in the Figure are averaged over three independent runs with slightly lower number of clients $N=15$.